- Refund of Institutional Charges

 The University’s refund policies and procedures ensure equitable refunds to students who withdraw from all or a portion of their studies or when payment(s) are in excess of total charges.

-Credit balances resulting from anticipated payments, third-party payments (i.e., outside scholarship providers, employers, governmental agencies, New York State Tuition Assistance Program [TAP], etc.) or personal checks will only be refunded once funds are received by the University and applied to the student’s account.
-Refunds will be processed as follows: credit back to the original credit cards up to the amount of the original charge, PLUS loans refunded to parents, monthly payment plan payments usually refunded to applicant; all other credits refunded to the student.
-Student refund checks are mailed to the student’s local address, unless otherwise specified on the refund request form.
+Credit balances resulting from anticipated payments, third-party payments (i.e., outside scholarship providers, employers, governmental agencies, New York State Tuition Assistance Program [TAP], etc.), or personal checks will only be refunded once funds are received by the University and applied to the student’s account.
+Refunds will be processed as follows: PLUS loans refunded to parents, monthly payment plan payments usually refunded to the sponsor; all other credits refunded to the student.
+Students are encouraged to enroll in direct deposit of their refunds by signing up online through the portal.
+Student refund checks are mailed to the student’s local address unless otherwise specified on the refund request form.

 Application fees and tuition deposits are not refundable.
 Registration, late payment, student activities, laboratory, maintenance of matriculation, and other special fees are not refundable after classes begin.